jmeubank/tdm-distrib/tdm64/core/README-gcc-tdm64.md

 ## WINDOWS-DEFAULT-MANIFEST ##

-As of release 9.2.0, both editions of TDM-GCC come with a `windows-default-manifest` package.
+Starting from release 9.2.0, both editions of TDM-GCC come with a `windows-default-manifest` package.
 If you install it (which is recommended), it provides an automatically-added XML compatibility manifest to all executables.
-This internal manifest, `mingw32/lib/default-manifest.o`,  is designed to signal to recent versions of Windows (8.1 and later) that the executable is compatible with all versions of Windows and doesn't need to be run in a compatibility environment for older versions.
+This internal manifest, `x86_64-w64-mingw32/lib/default-manifest.o`, is designed to signal to recent versions of Windows (8.1 and later) that the executable is compatible with all versions of Windows and doesn't need to be run in a compatibility environment for older versions.

 If you provide your own manifest, it will override the default manifest.